garyaloisio/TTP-Fullstack-Assessment-/README.md

     2.1 if heroku links appear, continue...
 3. CLI: git push heroku master
 4. CLI: heroku logs --tail
-5. CLI: npm run delpoy
+5. CLI: npm run delpoy (This script creates a deploy branch, runs webpack, adds these files to the branch, commits these changes, deploys them to Heroku by git push heroku deploy:master and finally deletes the deploy branch)
 6. In heroku, go to overview > configure add-ons:
     6.1 search for postgres and click Heroku Postgres > Hobby Dev-Free, click provision
 7. CLI: heroku run bash
 8. CLI: npm run seed
 9. At this point your app should be running on heroku.
+10. Add the Oauth id and keys to the heroku settings > config vars

 Travis: